-The ombudsman’s authority does not cover all programming by the public broadcasters, only the journalistic practice and product on radio, television or online that fall within the genres of news, sports, current affairs, information and education.
-Here is as a list of examples of TV programming from the first quarter of 2022 that the ombudsman can look into.
+The ombudsman’s authority does not cover all programming by the public broadcasters, only the journalistic practice and product on radio, television or online that fall within the genres of news, information and education.

 If you believe that a program, reporter or editor from one of the public broadcasters has not acted according to the public service’s journalistic code, you can do the following.
 First of all, you can contact the broadcaster or program editor(s).
 Find contact details of the broadcasters on this list.